emilpriver/go-hugo-portfolio/content/blog/security/passkeys.md

 I started to discover more about passkeys when I began working on my vacation hobby project, Yummi Analytics.
 Yummi Analytics is a Google Analytics replacement where I plan to use passkeys whenever possible.

+This post is the first in a series about Passkeys.
+The next part will cover integrating and developing Passkeys.

-If you would like to try PassKeys now, click on this link: [https://passkeys-demo.appspot.com](https://passkeys-demo.appspot.com/)
+If you would like to try Passkeys now, click on this link: [https://passkeys-demo.appspot.com](https://passkeys-demo.appspot.com/)

 I hope you enjoyed the article and learned something new! :D